logicly-au/pmhc-mds-user-documentation/doc/faqs/system/yes-phn.rst

 How can I delete a record I have previously uploaded?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can not delete an YES-PHN invitation once is has been successfully uploaded
+You can not delete a YES-PHN invitation once is has been successfully uploaded
 (IE not in test mode).

 .. _yes-phn-upload-error-faq: